Geometry- and topology-controlled synchronization phase transition on manifolds

 Expanding the nonlinear part at $K=K_{c}$ gives

 where $\mathcal{N}_{2}$ and $\mathcal{N}_{3}$ are the symmetric multilinear Taylor coefficients.
 To exclude a transcritical-type correction in the scalar normal form, we further impose the condition

 Eq. (\ref{DEQ6}) is automatic whenever the steady response equation is odd under $r\mapsto -r$.
 In more general settings, we impose Eq. (\ref{DEQ6}) as an additional condition.
 Eq. (\ref{DEQ6}) states that the incoherent state has no preferred sign along the critical mode at quadratic order.
-The range equation then yields